wheybags/irssi-winFind.pl/README.md

 irssi-winFind.pl
 ================
-This script provides an easy way to access arbitrary windows by name.
+An irssi script, that provides an easy way to access arbitrary windows by name.

 For example, if you're on window 0, and you have a pm window with "john" on window 1, and a channel "#jobs" on window 2, /f jo will move to the pm window with john.
 If you